-The Ishpeming Carnegie Public Library will be closed to the public beginning March 16 until at least April 6.
+The Ishpeming Carnegie Public Library is closed to the public.
 All online resources are still available at gldl.overdrive.com.

 Marquette County Solid Waste Management Authority is not accepting appointments for household hazardous waste (HHW) and confidential document destruction until further notice.

-With Executive Order No. 2020-21, the Negaunee Public Library is ceasing curbside services after the library closes at 7 p.m.
-Monday, March 23.
+The Negaunee Public Library ceased curbside services.
 Furthermore, the library asks that patrons do not use the library drop boxes at Negaunee City Hall or Negaunee Township Hall, as staff will not be checking or emptying the drop boxes.
-All library materials will be due back Tuesday, April 14, after the order expires.

-KI Sawyer – St Francis Connection Center: 4:00 p.m.
-(St Anthony Gwinn participants will need to pick up here)
+1:45 pm - St Francis Connection Center, KI Sawyer (all Gwinn participants should pick up here)

 The Marquette County Road Commission remains working, but all buildings are closed to the public.
 To contact the road commission, call 906-486-4491 or email MCRCAdmin@marqroad.org.